 Some people call it Cowboy Caviar.
 I've also heard it by its alternative, yet similar, name of Texas Caviar.
-But in my household, we call it Cowboy Caviar, and I promise you, it's going to be the star of the barbeque.
+But in my household, we call it Cowboy Caviar, and I promise you, it's going to be the star of the barbecue.

 I've been making, tweaking, and perfecting this recipe for 16 years, and I have it down to what I believe is its best version.
 And although I know some people like to keep recipes for themselves, I'm all about sharing the love.

 I'm going to share with you exactly what goes into this fantastic dish so that you can make it yourself.
 As I said, it's perfect for barbeques and large gatherings of family and or friends, but it's honestly just as good to make it at home and just eat it throughout the week.

 Here's what you'll need:

 - 1 can of black beans

 - 1 can of black-eyed peas (can also be subbed for pinto beans)

 - 1 can of sweet corn (grab a can of mixed white and golden kernels if possible)

 - 1/2 of 1 medium red onion